avo-hq/docs.avohq.io/docs/2.0/recipes/use-active-storage-attachments-as-associations.md

 # Use the `has_many` field for Active Storage attachments

-Because [Active Storage](https://edgeguides.rubyonrails.org/active_storage_overview.html) is implemented as an association.
+[Active Storage](https://edgeguides.rubyonrails.org/active_storage_overview.html) is implemented as an association we can take advantage of that and make the users' experience so much better!

 ## `has_many`